Authored by the expert who managed and guided the team behind the Guatemala Property Pack

 Sources: World Population Review, Trading Economics, CTBUH

-13) Affordable housing developments will go up in value as government initiatives bridge the housing gap!
+13) Affordable housing returns will rise as government efforts aim to close the housing gap

 Guatemala faces a housing shortage of over 1.3 million homes, especially in bustling urban areas like Guatemala City.